Mobile Hotspots and Hotspot Boosters: What You Need to Know

 - Cell tower location

 - Natural terrain such as mountains, hills, and trees

 - Brick, metal, concrete, steel, and wood

-A cell phone signal booster picks up an existing exterior cell signal and makes it up to 32 times stronger inside a building or vehicle.
+A cell phone signal booster amplifies your hotspot by picking up an existing exterior cell signal and making it up to 32 times stronger inside a building or vehicle.

 A booster is made up of three components:

 - An outside antenna that pulls in even the weakest cellular signal.